hllshiro/vue-resizable/README.md

 This library uses a modern Flexbox architecture where panel dimensions are controlled by `flex-basis`.

-- **Ratio-based Sizing**: The primary way to control panel size is through the `ratio` prop.
-The container calculates the appropriate `flex-basis` percentage for each panel based on the sum of all visible panel ratios.
+- **Initial Sizing with Ratios**: The `ratio` prop is used to determine the initial distribution of space among panels.
+On load, the container calculates the appropriate `flex-basis` percentage for each panel based on the sum of all visible panel ratios.
+After initialization, panel sizes are determined by user-driven resizing.
 - **Strict Sizing**: Panels are configured with `flex-grow: 0` and `flex-shrink: 0`.
 This ensures that the `flex-basis` percentage is strictly respected, preventing unpredictable resizing from the browser's default Flexbox behavior.
 - **Stable Drag Mechanics**: When a drag operation begins, all panel sizes are temporarily converted to a stable percentage-based `flex-basis`.
 The drag then applies a calculated pixel-delta, ensuring that what one panel gains, the adjacent one loses, guaranteeing the total size remains constant and eliminating layout shifts or rounding errors.